JarvisMesper/jarvis-on-wit/README.md

 ## Run

-It is possible to run the program in an terminal to test the commands directly with [wit.ai](https://wit.ai) or to test it on Messenger.
+It is possible to run the bot in two different ways:

+- in a terminal to test the commands directly with [wit.ai](https://wit.ai)
+- on Facebook Messenger to test the full experience

+For both of these, you have to copy the `.env.bk` file and name it `.env`.
+Then edit the `.env` file and write the correct tokens.

+The variables in this file have to be on your environment variables.
+To add them on Linux, type :

+    export $(cat .env)

 ### In Terminal

-To run the bot in interactive mode in the terminal, just launch the python file `bot.py` with the following command :
+To run the bot in interactive mode in the terminal, `terminal_mode` variable (line 8 of bot.py) must be set to `True`.
+Then just launch the python file `bot.py` with the following command :

-    python bot.py [WIT APP SERVER ACCESS TOKEN]
+    python bot.py

 ### On Messenger

-To use it directly on Messenger, you need to setup a Facebook page first.
+To use it directly on Messenger, set the `terminal_mode` to `False`.
+Then you need to setup a Facebook page first.
+You can follow the [Messenger Platform setup guide](https://developers.facebook.com/docs/messenger-platform/quickstart).

-*--- explanation in progress ---*

-After setting up the page, create a en var0
+After setting up the page, run the bot with :

+    python bot.py

+Then you have to subscribe your page to the webhook `https://<your_host>/webhook` (note: you must have a valid SSL certificate).

+Hint : you can use [ngrok](https://ngrok.com), to test in localhost.